vlang/vsl/examples/plot_script_mode_three_phase_signal/README.md

 # Example - plot_script_mode_three_phase_signal 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for plotting a three-phase signal in script mode.

 ## Instructions